 Starting in Fall 2007, the Supplemental Instruction (SI) Program was implemented at American University.
 It is a non-remedial approach to learning that supports students toward academic success by integrating "what to learn" with "how to learn."

 Supplemental instruction consists of FREE, weekly group tutoring sessions driven by students' needs.
 SI sessions are facilitated by trained SI Leaders who utilize collaborative activities to ensure peer-to-peer learning in small groups.
-Supplemental instruction support groups historically difficult courses in consultation with academic staff and is managemend and evaluated by the Student Academic Services team.
+Supplemental instruction supports historically difficult courses in consultation with academic staff and is managed and evaluated by the Student Academic Services team.

 Who are SI Leaders?

-SI Leaders are currently enrolled American University students who have excelled in the course they are supporting in the SI Program.
-SI Leaders will guide students through problems and hard concepts and provide opportunities for endless practice.
+SI Leaders are currently enrolled American University students who have excelled in the course they support in the SI Program.
+SI Leaders will guide students through problems and challenging concepts and provide opportunities for endless practice.

 What do SI Leaders do?

-- SI Leaders are prepared to assist with students comprehending course material and share with how to effectively study for the course.
+- SI Leaders are prepared to assist students with comprehending course material and share how to effectively study for the course.
 SI Leaders attend the same class sessions with the students, taking notes and listening closely to the professor.